 Academic integrity is conducting your research, teaching, and other academic responsibilities in an honest, responsible, and ethical manner.
 Plagiarism, cheating, lying or misrepresenting research outcomes, are examples of failure to conduct academic work with integrity.
-For detailed information, see the School of Social Work MSW Student Guide.
+For more information, see the School of Social Work MSW Student Guide and the University of Michigan's Office of Research web page on Research Integrity.

 Besides these expectations from professional organizations, why should you care about completing your work at the University of Michigan School of Social Work in an honest manner?
 One of the reasons is because you may be faced with some of the following sanctions.